 “Not important,” Kristi tossed her shorts into the driest corner she could find.
 David handed her a small sports bottle of Cold Womb.
 Curtis took four steps away from the smell to the far wall, “Let’s check on our magic spell.”

 The concoction in David’s hand, capped by his zippered wallet, sloshed in its beaker.
-Since they had met, four days ago, the trio had made The Blossoming Beauty which was Kristi’s pretty potion and turned the boys into girls, The Charming Prince which turned the boys in irresistible cads or the girls into boys, The Cold Womb which was Kristi’s contraceptive and really made Curtis nauseous and in David’s hand was, hopefully, The Guiding Light.
+Since they had met, four days ago, the trio had made The Blossoming Beauty which was Kristi’s pretty potion and turned the boys into girls, The Charming Prince which turned the boys in irresistible cads or the girls into boys, The Cold Womb which was Kristi’s contraceptive and really made Curtis nauseous and in David’s hand was, hopefully, The Hunter’s Light.